Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 As soon as you hit enter, whatever you had in the url bar is parsed- there is a protocol (http or https), and there is a domain.
 If there is not a valid domain (for example https://github.com) provided, then it will treat whatever you typed as web search term, and redirect the user to google search results.
 If a protocol is not provided, but the domain is legit (www.github.com or github.com), then the browser will check an HSTS list (HTTP Strict Transport Security), which is essentially a list of websites that have opted to only be communicated with via HTTPS.
 Otherwise the browser will assume HTTP.

 The next step is DNS lookup.
 A domain is actually in number and decimal format, such as 192.30.253.116 for example.
 First the browser checks the cache, and then checks a local "hosts" file whose location on the computer varies by computer and operating system.
 Only if the domain cannot be "resolved" in this way, will the browser make a request to a DNS server.
-This lookup should be very fast, as DNS servers essentially have one purpose, and are optimized for this quick retrieval (similar in format to a hashing function).
+This lookup should be very fast, as DNS servers essentially have one purpose, and are optimized for this quick retrieval (similar in structure to a hashing function).